-Foot Care Nurse Certificate Program Basic & Advanced
+Foot Care Nurse Certificate Program Advanced

-This foot care nurse program is recognized by the Department of Veterans Affairs (DVA), and is recognized by Medavie Blue Cross as a foot care nurse education facility for basic and advanced foot care nurse providers.
-Which also means that upon completion of the foot care program, the nurse can become a veteran affairs foot care nurse provider, and will be able to get paid for foot care service provided to veterans by Blue Cross Health insurance company.
+This foot care nurse program is recognized by the Department of Veterans Affairs (DVA) and is recognized by Medavie Blue Cross as a foot care nurse education facility for basic and advanced foot care nurse providers.
+This also means that upon completion of the foot care program, the nurse can become a veteran affairs foot care nurse provider, and will be able to get paid for foot care service provided to veterans by Blue Cross Health insurance company.

-This comprehensive Basic & Advanced Diabetic foot care nursing program is taught by registered nurses with extensive knowledge and training in Basic and Advanced Nursing Foot Care, Diabetic, and Geriatric Foot care.
+This comprehensive Advanced Diabetic foot care nursing program is taught by registered nurses with extensive knowledge and training in Advanced Nursing Foot Care, Diabetic, and Geriatric Foot care.
 The course follows current best practice guidelines in nursing foot care, Health Canada best practice guidelines in infection control for foot care, and evidence-based practice in nursing foot care treatment, current nursing foot care standards, and competencies, and includes the Foot Care Nurse Competency Examination.

 - The Role of the Nurse in Basic and Advanced Nursing Foot Care Today

 - Diabetes: A Review of Type 1 and Type 2 of the Disease Process including Prevalence, Diagnoses, Treatment, Management, Nutrition, Medication

 - Pathological Conditions of the Nails and Feet

 - Clinical Practice Guidelines 2018 on Diabetic Foot Care